aajb99/aajb99.github.io/_posts/2023-10-04-matplotlib-.md

 However, I also incorporated the parameters of "hue" and "size" to demonstrate the casual parameters you can choose to either specify or ignore (ignoring these other parameters sets them to a default condition).

 These casual parameters can prove particularly useful in certain cases.
 In analyzing two quantitative variables with a scatterplot, for example, you can also involve a categorical variable using the "hue" parameter.
-"Size" and "shape" are also helpful in determining the size and appearance of the points on the scatterplot.
+"Size" and "marker" are also helpful in determining the size and appearance of the points on the scatterplot.

 ```
 ---